praslko/ethereumproject/BountyPortal/README.md

   ### node.js version: 10.4.1
   ### lite-server version: 2.4.0

+## Steps 2.1 to 2.14 explain how to set up and connect to contract in local development environment

 Step 2.1: cd to BountyPortal Directory

 Step 2.2: If you are on windows operating system then delete file truffle.js.
 If you are on unix operating system then delete file truffle-config.js